alexamies/buddhist-dictionary/web/corpus/weishu-shilaozhi.md

 ### Notes

 This passage is included in a collection of texts about accounts of Buddha’s birthday parades compiled by Venerable Jue Wei of Fo Guang Shan.
-See the book <em>Parading the Buddha</em> by  Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
-Also see

-[Literature: Buddha’s Birthday Celebrations Accounts] (http://www.paradeofthebuddhas.org/?page_id=197 "Literature: Buddha’s Birthday Celebrations Accounts")
+See the references below.

+1. Juewei.
+“Literature: Buddha’s Birthday Celebration Accounts.”
+Buddha’s Birthday Education Project.
+Accessed March 2, 2014. <a href="http://www.paradeofthebuddhas.org">http://www.paradeofthebuddhas.org</a>.

+2. Juewei.
+Parading the Buddha: Localizing Buddha’s Birthday Celebrations.
+First Edition.
+Los Angeles: Buddha’s Light Publishing, 2013.

+3. Hurvitz, Leon.
+Shou Wei, Treatise on Buddhism and Taoism: An English Translation of the Original Chinese Text of Wei-Shu Cxiv and the Japanese Annot. of Tsukamoto Zenryû.
+Kyoto: Kyoto University, 1956.

+4. Wong, Poh Yee.
+“Acculturation as Seen through Buddha’s Birthday Parades in Northern Wei Luoyang: A Micro Perspective on the Making of Buddhism as a World Religion.”
+University of the West, 2012.

+Last modified: 2014-03-02